Anna Lo facts for kids

 Lo was elected to the Northern Ireland Assembly for Belfast South in the 2007 assembly election.
 She is the first and, to date, only ethnic-minority politician elected at a regional level in Northern Ireland and the first politician born in East Asia elected to any legislative body in the United Kingdom.

-Lo stood as an Alliance Party candidate at the 2007 Northern Ireland Assembly election and was elected in Belfast South.
-After her re-election in 2011, Lo was appointed as the chair of the Northern Ireland Assembly's Environment Committee.
+Lo stood as an Alliance Party candidate in Belfast South.
+After her re-election in 2011, Lo was appointed the chair of the Northern Ireland Assembly's Environment Committee.
 She used this role to influence the Local Government Bill.
 As a result of her amendments, the new Councils have greater levels of openness and transparency as the audio of the main Council meetings is now recorded and Council papers are placed online.
 She further improved the freedom of the press at the new Councils by ensuring that journalists and the public can use social media during meetings.

 She was selected as the Alliance Party's candidate for the Northern Ireland constituency in the 2014 European Parliament election.
-She won the best ever European election performance for the party.
+She received the highest percentage of votes in an European Parliament election for her party until that election.
+Her performance was surpassed in 2019.

 Political views

-Lo has declared her preference for Irish unification.
-She describes herself as anti-colonial and has said the partition of Ireland was "artificial".
-Lo also refers to herself as "a socialist and a republican in the international sense".
+Lo declared her preference for Irish unification.
+She described herself as anti-colonial and said the partition of Ireland was "artificial".
+Lo also referred to herself as "a socialist and a republican in the international sense".

 See also